 2. The Bahamian dollar is on par with the US dollar – no need to exchange currency!
 Visa, Mastercard, American Express, and most debit cards are also widely accepted throughout Nassau Paradise Island, as well as travelers’ cheques.
 Some credit card companies may charge small international transaction fees, so it's best to check with your provider before leaving home.
 Banks in The Bahamas are open Monday-Thursday from 9:30-3:00 and on Fridays 9:30-5:00.

 3. Don’t forget to bring proof of your return ticket.
 You may be required to show proof that you will be returning home, so make sure you’re prepared to show your return plane ticket when entering The Bahamas.
 (Yes, you do need to go home…eventually.)

 4. Don’t worry about electronics.
 If you’re traveling from North America, your electronics will plug into our outlets, so there’s no need to pack adapters.

 6. Gratuities are usually included.
-Restaurant and bar bills in The Bahamas have a 15% gratuity added so you don’t need to leave a tip, unless the service was exceptional and you’d like to leave something extra.
+Restaurant and bar bills in The Bahamas may automatically add a 15% gratuity so you don’t need to leave a tip, unless the service was exceptional and you’d like to leave something extra.